Tan-group/TiRNA/README.md

 ## Machine requirements:
 Linux operating systems
->=8 cores and CPU should have each core paird with 2 threads Gcc version (>= 7.5) supporting c++11 standard
+cores >=8 cores and CPU should have each core paird with 2 threads Gcc version (>= 7.5) supporting c++11 standard
 Python version (>= 3.11.5)